 Comfortable with not being able to access your monies over a long term?
 Consider five year fixed rate bonds for the possibility of an even higher rate of interest.

 A trend in the fixed rate bond market is for the best rates to be offered by smaller, relatively unknown banks.
 These are referred to as challenger banks, however, you should not any have any concerns that your money is any less safe with one of these institutions than with one of the bigger, high street brands.
-All banks and building societies listed by Moneyfacts.co.uk are part of the Financial Services Compensation Scheme (or an EU equivalent).
+All banks and building societies listed by Moneyfacts.co.uk are part of the Financial Services Compensation Scheme.
 As such, the first £85,0000 you have saved is fully protected should the bank or building society fail.

 BALANCED.
 Moneyfacts.co.uk is entirely independent and authorised by the Financial Conduct Authority for mortgage, credit and insurance products.